 - an undergraduate student that has not applied for or taken out the maximum student support available from student finance including the maintenance loan.
 This includes applying for finance based on your household income

-- a postgraduate student who has chosen not to take the full £10,906 Master’s loan
+- a postgraduate student who has chosen not to take the full £11,222 master’s loan

-- a self-funded student with tuition fees outstanding – this includes students in receipt of the Master’s loan as the loan is paid directly to the student
+- a self-funded student with tuition fees outstanding – this includes postgraduate students in receipt of the master’s loan as the loan is paid directly to the student

 - an EU postgraduate student who has not lived in the UK for more than five years before the first day of the first academic year of their course

-- enrolled on a conversion or professional course, such as the GDL, CILEx, ACCA, CIMA, RIBA (part 3) and the LPC
+- enrolled on a conversion or professional course, such as the GDL, CILEx, ACCA, CIMA, RIBA (part 3) and the Legal Practice Postgraduate Diploma

 I’m a full-time undergraduate student

-You will need to show that you have applied for the maximum student support available from student finance including the maintenance loan.
+You will need to show you have taken the maximum student support available to you from student finance including the maintenance loan.
 This includes applying for finance based on your household income.
 Read more on student finance on the Gov.uk website.

 - Pre-September 2016 students: you must have been assessed for the maintenance grant and taken the full maintenance loan offered to you